kynan/nbstripout/README.rst

 `pre-commit`_ is a framework for managing git `pre-commit hooks`_.

-Once you have `pre-commit`_ installed, add the follwong to the ``.pre-commit-config.yaml`` in your repository: ::
+Once you have `pre-commit`_ installed, add the following to the ``.pre-commit-config.yaml`` in your repository: ::

     repos: